Payment Card Industry (PCI) Data Security Standard (DSS)

 - The

-is secured by the system administrators in key management repository with proper access controls. - The
+data-encrypting keyis secured by the system administrators in key management repository with proper access controls. - The

-is only stored in the source code accessible to the application development team. - Only servers actually running the application should contain the
+key-encrypting keyis only stored in the source code accessible to the application development team. - Only servers actually running the application should contain the

-data-encrypting key
+data-encrypting key.

 3.6 Key Management Procedures (PCI DSS v3.2)